Ry00ki/stealth-shooter-evolution/README.md

 ## Getting Started

-1. **Download a Release:** Clone or download this repository.
-Each playable HTML file lives in the `versions/` folder.
-The latest stable build is `stealth_shooter_levels_v17_2.html`.
+1. **Download the Repository:** Clone or download this repository.
+The playable build ships as a single self-contained HTML file at the project root: `stealth_shooter_levels.html`.
-2. **Run Locally:** Open the HTML file in any modern browser.
+2. **Run Locally:** Open `stealth_shooter_levels.html` in any modern browser.
 The game does not require a build step or external assets.
 3. **Adjust Screen Size:** At startup the game measures your window to set the arena size.
 To replay with a different arena, reload the page after resizing your window.

 ## Controls